Jump to start of content

 The Passing Score, also known as the Performance Standard, is the score that examinees must meet or exceed to pass the assessment.
 During their summative decision in LKA, examinees who score at or above the passing score will pass; examinees who score below the passing score will not.
 Passing scores at ABIM are absolute, meaning there is no predetermined pass rate.
 Instead your pass/fail decision is driven entirely by your performance relative to the Passing Score.

 In accordance with best practice in assessment, ABIM periodically consults with practicing physicians in your discipline to review and update the Passing Score.
 This allows ABIM to ensure that the passing scores reflect appropriate and current expectations for examinee performance in the discipline.
-As a result, the Passing Score shown on the score report may change during the course of your five-year cycle.
-When this occurs, ABIM will update the passing score on your score report before the summative decision is made at the end of the five-year cycle.
+As a result, the Passing Score shown on the progress report may change during the course of your five-year cycle.
+When this occurs, ABIM will update the passing score on your progress report before the summative decision is made at the end of the five-year cycle.

-More information on Standard Setting is available on the ABIM website
+More information on Standard Setting is available on the ABIM website.

 Accommodations